What is layered security and why does it matter

 It also means that one weakness in the chain may affect a larger service.
 A plugin problem may affect a website.
 A browser extension issue may affect account use.
 A supplier account breach may affect administration access.
 A DNS mistake may affect where traffic goes.
 A poorly controlled third party integration may widen the exposure of a cloud platform.

 That risk has become more important as businesses and individuals rely more heavily on cloud platforms, connected apps, and AI based tools.
 A third party service does not need to be malicious to create exposure.
-If it is granted unnecessarily broad permissions, stores tokens insecurely, or becomes compromised itself, it may give an attacker a path into data or systems that were never meant to be widely accessible.
+If it is granted unnecessarily broad permissions, stores tokens insecurely, or becomes compromised itself, it may give an attacker a way into data or systems that were never meant to be widely accessible.
 In that kind of situation, the problem is often not the idea of integration itself, but the scope of trust that was granted to it.

-A recent WordPress supply chain incident illustrates this clearly.
+A documented WordPress supply chain incident illustrates this clearly.
 A previously trusted plugin portfolio was sold, malicious code was then added through the normal update process, and affected sites continued to look normal to their owners while hidden spam was served to search engines.
 The lesson is not that all third party tools are unsafe.
 It is that supplier trust, ownership change, update governance, monitoring, and recovery planning all matter because the weakness may sit in the trust chain rather than in one obvious configuration error.

 A realistic security guide therefore has to recognise the supplier chain rather than pretending that one organisation or one product controls everything.